How to tune a fiddle

 In the early stages of learning to play, there’s so much to take in that we often forget that it’s also important to learn how to tune a fiddle.

-The strings are tuned to the notes G,D, A and E. If you’re holding your fiddle ready to play, this is the view of the strings as the go over the fiddle’s bridge.
+The strings are tuned to the notes G,D, A and E. If you’re holding your fiddle ready to play, this is the view of the strings as they go over the fiddle’s bridge.
 The thickest string (the G) is on the left.

 If you’re unsure of the names of different parts of the fiddle, you can refer to this page to see labelled pictures of fiddles.

-- If your fiddle has a fine adjusters on each of the strings, as in the photo above, you can use the pegs to make any major changes to tuning (if the string is more than a semitone out), and then use the fine adjusters to bring it to exactly the right pitch.
+- If your fiddle has a fine adjuster on each of the strings, as in the photo above, you can use the pegs to make any major changes to tuning (if the string is more than a semitone out), and then use the fine adjusters to bring it to exactly the right pitch.
 Turning the fine adjuster clockwise tightens the string, and raises the pitch up, making the note sharper.
 Turning it anti-clockwise will lower the pitch, making the note flatter.

 - If your fiddle only has a fine adjuster on the E string (as in the photo below), you’ll need to use the pegs for tuning the other strings.
 The technique for doing this is to slacken the peg so the note is slightly flat, then tighten it in a single movement to put the string in tune.
 If it’s not in tune, flatten it again, and repeat.
 It will take a while to be able to tune a fiddle with this method.
 It’s much easier if the pegs fit snugly, and are relatively easy to turn.